nathaneastwood/fablore/src/regions/high-seas/pipers-pier/pipers-pier.md

 ## Governors and Guards

-After Piper's Pier wrest its independence from Metrix in the brief Clockwork War, a governor has been elected every five years from the most prominent and prosperous merchants.
+After Piper's Pier wrest its independence from Metrix in the brief Salt and Steam War, a governor has been elected every five years from the most prominent and prosperous merchants.
 Despite Piper's Pier running mostly on private enterprise, the Governor's Chambers manages the thermal infrastructure, docks, and Coast Guard.
 It's the governor's job to keep the pipes clear and the populace safe from pirates and other marine menaces.

 Governor Practiss has dominated Pier politics for over a decade.
 Though her last election was stained with scandal and accusations of corruption, Practiss has maintained a copperplate grip on the city by expanding the Coast Guard and filling her office with handpicked cronies.